The-Doraemonians/Brocc_Li/exam/exam_prep.typ

   34. What is the pros and cons of a template-based natural language generator?

   35. Name and explain the components of the trainable generator pipeline (by Walker).
+  #answer-box[
+    + *Sentence plan generator*:
+      - Produces multiple sentence plans for a given dialogue act (or set of dialogue acts) and governs which information should be given in which order.
+    + *Sentence plan reranker*:
+      - Ranks possible candidates.
+    + *Surface realiser*:
+      - Turns the top candidate into an utterance.
+  ]
   36. How does class-based language modeling work for NLG?
+  #answer-box[
+    *Classes*:
+    #[
+      - _inform_area_
+      - _inform_address_
+      - _inform_phone_
+      - _request_area_
+      - ...
+    ]

+    *Generation process*:
+    + Generate utterances by sampling words from a particular class language model in which the dialogue act belongs to.
+    + Re-rank utterances according to scores.
+  ]

   37. How does an RNN network improve NLG over its predecessors?
 In other words, what are its main features?
+  #answer-box[
+    - An RNN (Recurrent Neural Network) as a language generator improves over its predecessors due to its natural ability to model sequences.

+    - Main features:
+      - *Handling Long-Term Dependencies*
+      - *Flexibility to Condition on Auxiliary Inputs* ]
   38. How does LSTM prevent the vanishing gradient problem?
+  #answer-box[
+    - Consider memory cell, where recurrence actually happens:
+      $
+        C_t = i_t ⊙ Ĉ_t + f_t ⊙ C_(t - 1)
+      $
+    - We can back-propagate the gradient by chain rule:
+      $
+        (∂ E_t) / (∂ C_(t - 1))
+        =
+        (∂ E_t) / (∂ C_t)
+        (∂ C_t) / (∂ C_(t - 1))
+        =
+        ((∂ E_t) / (∂ C_t)) f_t
+      $
+  ]

   39. Why can a semantically conditioned LSTM be better than a non-conditional LSTM?
+  #answer-box[
+    - A semantically conditioned LSTM can be better than a non-conditional LSTM because it incorporates additional semantic information into the generation process, allowing it to produce more contextually relevant and coherent responses.
+    - This conditioning helps the model to focus on specific aspects of the dialog state, leading to improved performance in generating appropriate utterances.
+  ]

   40. What distinguishes GPT-3 from earlier GPT models?
+  #answer-box[
+    - Effectively the same model structure with substantially more parameters and training data:

+    #table(
+      columns: 4,
+      inset: .75em,
+      align: center + horizon,

+      [], [GPT], [GPT-2], [GPT-3],
+      [Parameters], [117M], [1.5B], [175B],
+      [Data], [12GB], [40GB], [570GB],
+    )
+  ]

   41. What is a major drawback of GPT, as well as semantically conditioned GPT?
+  #answer-box[
+    - *Cons*: produces hallucinations
+  ]

   42. What are the three key elements in each dialog turn in dialog management?
+  #answer-box[
+    + *Actions*: What the system says.
+    + *States*: What the user wants.
+    + *Observations*: What the system hears.
+  ]

   43. What are the three main challenges in modeling dialog, and how does defining it as a control problem provide a solution?
+  #answer-box[
+    + How to define the state space?
+    + How to tractably maintain the dialogue state?
+    + Which actions to take?

+    - *Solution*: Define dialogue as a control problem where the behaviour can be automatically learned.
+  ]

   44. How is dialog management framed in a Markov Decision Process (MDP)?
+  #answer-box[
+    + *Data*:
+      - Dialogue states
+      - Reward: a measure of dialogue quality
+    + *Model*:
+      - Markov decision process
+    + *Predictions*:
+      - Optimal system actions

+    #line(length: 100%, stroke: (paint: blue, thickness: 1pt, dash: "dashed"))

+    - *$s_t$*:  dialogue states
+    - *$a_t$*:  system actions
+    - *$r_t$*:  rewards
+    - *$p(s_(t+1) | s_t, a_t)$*: transition probability
+  ]

   45. What is the main difference between generative and discriminative models in belief tracking?
+  #answer-box[
+    - *Discriminative models*: focus on the relationship between observations and states without modeling how the observations were generated.
+    - *Generative models*: model both the states and the observations, considering how states generate observations.
+The probability of the state depends on how likely it is that this state generated the given observation, combined with our prior belief about the state itself.
+  ]

   46. Why is exact belief tracking intractable in partially observable MDP-based dialog systems?
+  #answer-box[
+    - Requires summation over all possible states at every dialogue turn - *intractable*!
+  ]

   47. Name and explain three requirements for belief tracking.
+  #answer-box[
+    + *Dialogue history*: The system needs to keep track of what happened so far in the dialogue.
+This is normally done via the *Markov property*.
+    + *Task-orientated dialogue*: The system needs to know what the user wants.
+This is modelled via the *user goal*.
+    + *Robustness to errors*: The system needs to know what the user says.
+This is modelled via the *user act*.
+  ]

   48. What is the Hidden Information State (HIS) model in dialog systems, and how does it address the challenges of belief tracking in partially observable environments?
+  #answer-box[
+    - The Hidden Information State (HIS) model is a practical framework for POMDP-based spoken dialogue management.

+    - It addresses the challenges of belief tracking in partially observable environments by structuring the belief state around several components:
+      + *Observation*: N-best list of user acts
+      + *User Goal*: Partitions of the goal space built according to ontology
+      + *Dialogue history*: Grounding states
+      + *Hypotheses*: Every combination of user act, partition and history

+    - *Belief state*: Distribution over most likely hypotheses ]

   49. What is the Bayesian Update of Dialogue State (BUDS) model, and how does it improve upon previous approaches like the Hidden Information State (HIS) model in belief tracking?
+  #answer-box[
+    - The Bayesian Update of Dialogue State (BUDS) model is an advancement in POMDP frameworks for spoken dialogue systems.

+    - Improve upon previous approaches by:
+      - Further decomposes the dialogue state
+      - Produces tractable belief state update
+      - Transition and observation probability distributions can be parametrized and their shape learned ]

   50. Why is grounding important in open-domain dialog systems?
+  #answer-box[
+    - Prevent hallucinations and improve factual accuracy
+    - Improve trustworthiness and transparency
+    - Respond accurately on dynamic or rare topics
+  ]

   51. What is Retrieval-Augmented Generation (RAG), and how does it work?
 Name and explain its two main components.